evigra/typ/typ_stock/README.rst

 The methods inherit original path is:

 **Tracking pickings via shipment_date**

 - You can track the picking with a shipment date that comes from the purchase order
 - You can change the shipment date in stock picking move lines changing the picking shipment date
 - Picking shipment date added to stock picking tree view
+- Tree view change the color of the pickings already in transit

 **Writing Wizard Pedimentos and Serial lote in quant**
 - You can write information about the quants which will allow you to follow up and